-Meet Sam Gordon, the successful property investor and owner of Australian Property Scout.
+Meet Sam Gordon, the successful property investor, and owner of Australian Property Scout.
 With 18 properties now, accumulated over the last 10 years, Gordon has been able to build a very impressive and successful property portfolio worth up to $5 million.
-At a young age he was on the verge of achieving his dreams of becoming a successful soccer player.
-Then was working on his family’s farm before becoming a buyer’s agent.
+At a young age, he was on the verge of achieving his dreams of becoming a successful soccer player.
+Then he was working on his family’s farm before becoming a buyer’s agent.

 Join us as we delve into Sam Gordon’s property investing journey as we talk about his upbringing on his family’s farm, his passion for soccer and what hindered him from further pursuing that dream, the moment that changed his career path, the incredible story about his first property purchase and much more on another exciting installment of Property Investory!